 The Title VI/Nondiscrimination Coordinator will acknowledge receipt of the complaint within seven (7) calendar days and will respond to the complaint within thirty (30) calendar days.
 The County will promptly take reasonable steps to resolve the matter.
 If the County is unable to resolve the complaint to the satisfaction of the complainant, the Title VI/Nondiscrimination Coordinator will forward the complaint, along with a record of its disposition, to the FDOT District 5 Office and other appropriate federal and/or state agency or agencies for further processing.
-Additionally, the Title VI/Nondiscrimination Coordinator shall maintain a record of resolved at the County level or forwarded for resolution.
+Additionally, the Title VI/Nondiscrimination Coordinator shall maintain a record of every complaint and whether the complaint was resolved at the County level or forwarded for resolution.